Sucre Safety Guide

 Pharmacies

-Pharmacies (farmacias) are widely available throughout the city center.
-Many medications available by prescription-only in other countries can be purchased over-the-counter.
-Pharmacists often provide basic medical advice.
-Look for 'Farmacia' signs, with several 24-hour pharmacies available.
+Pharmacies (farmacias) are widely available in Sucre, around the center.
+Many medications available over-the-counter that require prescriptions elsewhere.
+Bring any prescription medications in original containers.
+Pharmacists can often provide basic medical advice.

 Insurance